y2737924daohegua/corber/pages/installation.md

 This will:

 - Identify your project type.
-- Create a new folder at corber, including corber configuration.
+- Create a new folder at `corber`, including Corber configuration.
 - Initialize a Cordova project at `corber/cordova`.

 ###### Supported Flags